ldb2000/carburant-sensors/README.md

 ## Example of automation

-The configuration.yaml example show some kinds of automation to retreive the cheapest fuel station.
+The configuration.yaml example show some kinds of automation to retreive the cheapest gas station.